-In early February 2013, a crush of traffic crashed Living Anthropologically.
+In early 2013, a crush of traffic crashed Living Anthropologically.
 My post on Myths of the Spanish Conquest – Indigenous Allies & Politics of Empire was landing more hits per minute than most posts get in a day or a month.
 But why?!
 There was no catchy title.
 It had not gone viral.
 The post was long, wordy, meandering, and even dropped the jargony term metanarrative in a third-paragraph blockquote.
-The post contravened what seasoned anthropology bloggers Daniel Lende and Greg Downey call Thomas Friedman’s Lessons for Anthropologists: “One or two main points, some examples and commentary, and then get out.”
-Dwelling on specialist-literature books, it went the opposite direction of what veteran anthropology blogger Alex Golub labels The Paradox of Publicity: “Books require a lot of attention, and attention is what everyone is short of these days.”
-The post was a Black Swan, and it has lessons for anthropology.
+The post contravened what seasoned anthropology bloggers Daniel Lende and Greg Downey called Thomas Friedman’s Lessons for Anthropologists: “One or two main points, some examples and commentary, and then get out.”
+Dwelling on specialist-literature books, it went the opposite direction of what veteran anthropology blogger Alex Golub labelled The Paradox of Publicity: “Books require a lot of attention, and attention is what everyone is short of these days.”
+The post was a Black Swan, and it may have lessons for blogging anthropology.

 That morning, I was notified of a link to my blog from a suspicious-looking page simply titled Assorted Links.
 It looked like spam–just seven link titles on a spare-themed blog called Marginal Revolution.
 Thousands of hits and a site-crash later, I discovered (should have known!) the reach of “one of the world’s most influential economics blogs.”
 It’s co-authored, but with many posts from prominent economist Tyler Cowen.
 I later e-mailed Cowen, who told me he got the link via a tweet from Charles C. Mann.
 Cowen graciously posted a follow-up link to The Yanomami Ax Fight, providing another round of hits.